syncfusion-content/xamarin.android-docs/xamarin-android/SfRadialMenu/Events.md

 {% endhighlight %}
 {% endtabs %}

-## Perform an action when tapping the radial menu item
+## Perform an action by tapping the radial menu item

-You can perform an action when tapping the radial menu item of the radial menu.
-The `CenterButtonBackTapped` event occurs when tapping the radial menu item.
+You can perform an action by tapping a radial menu item.
+The `CenterButtonBackTapped` event occurs when the radial menu item is tapped.

 {% tabs %}
 {% highlight xaml %}